Pulitzer Center Campus Consortium Student Reporter Fellowship

 As part of Campus Consortium Membership, AU and the Pulitzer Center will select two students for international reporting projects of their choice involving an underreported systemic issue.
 One student will be selected from SOC, with a second student to be selected from the university at large.
 Each student fellow will be awarded $2,500.00 to help pay for the reporting project.
 Pulitzer Center staff and journalists act as mentors for students throughout the fellowship, with final products featured on the Pulitzer Center website.
 Fellows also work with the Pulitzer Center in efforts to further disseminate the work through media partners.
-Kara Andrade and Julia Boccagno were selected as AU's 2015 Pulitzer Center Fellows.
+Kent Wagner and Camila DeChalus were selected sas the 2016 fellows, Kara Andrade and Julia Boccagno were AU's 2015 Pulitzer Center Fellows.

 AU’s Center for Latin American and Latino Studies (CLALS) is a contributing partner to this initiative.
 One of the fellows will focus on subject matter related to the Center's work on religion and Latin American affairs.

 During Spring semester, SOC will host a series of campus visits in which Pulitzer Center journalists will share experience and research.
 These events will be open to students and the public at large.

 To develop the visits and related programming, the Pulitzer Center relies on a network of more than 300 journalists worldwide who have received Pulitzer Center grants, as well as on partner institutions, to foster broader discussions and more nuanced analysis of concerns that span disciplines, from journalism and business to law, religion and public health.
 This interdisciplinary approach receives support from the diverse topics Pulitzer Center grantees report on, from HIV/AIDS and maternal health to the human impact of commodities production.

 What is the Pulitzer Center on Crisis Reporting?